BloomTech-Labs/My-School-BE/README.md

 #### 1️⃣ Backend delpoyed at [🚫name service here](🚫add URL here) <br>

-## 1️⃣ Getting started
+## Getting started

 To get the server running locally:

-🚫 adjust these scripts to match your project

 - Clone this repo
 - **yarn install** to install all required dependencies
 - **yarn server** to start the local server
 - **yarn test** to start server using testing environment

-### Backend framework goes here
+### Framework : Express

 🚫 Why did you choose this framework?

--    Point One
--    Point Two
--    Point Three
--    Point Four
+-    Allows for rapid implementation
+-    No onboarding time concerns, all members were familiar with Express
+-    Excellent documentation and other sources available
+-    Stable, has been around for a while

 ## 2️⃣ Endpoints

 🚫This is a placeholder, replace the endpoints, access controll, and descriptioin to match your project

-#### Organization Routes
+#### Activities Routes

 | Method | Endpoint                | Access Control | Description                                  |
 | ------ | ----------------------- | -------------- | -------------------------------------------- |
 | GET    | `/organizations/:orgId` | all users      | Returns the information for an organization. |
 | PUT    | `/organizatoins/:orgId` | owners         | Modify an existing organization.             |
 | DELETE | `/organizations/:orgId` | owners         | Delete an organization.                      |

 #### User Routes